ibm-cloud-docs/appid/tutorial-attributes.md

   1. Copy the token in the response output from the previous command.
   2. In a browser, navigate to https://jwt.io/.
   3. Paste the token into the box labeled **Encoded**.

+  It is not recommended to use a browser-based decoder in production applications.
+  {: tip}

 6. In the **Decoded** section, verify that you can see the food preference.